Velvet Buzzsaw (2019) - Review

 Plot & Thoughts

 Morf Vandewalt (Jake Gyllenhaal) is the premiere art critic known for his scathing and, occasionally, endorsing reviews of high-class art in Los Angeles.
 His friend, Josephina (Zawe Ashton), is having a rough time at her work and in her personal life but things are about to turn around.
 A man in her apartment building has died.
 This, obviously, doesn't seem great at first, but her curiosity leads her to investigate a little further and, before you know it, she's sneaking her way into his apartment.
 The man had requested in his will that all his possessions, aside from his cat, be destroyed after his death.
-However, upon seeing what those possessions were, Josephina has different idea.
+However, upon seeing what those possessions were, Josephina had a different idea.

 velvet_buzzsaw_b-1024x576.jpg

 It turns out the guy was an artist, and apparently a visionary one at that, but no one has ever heard of him.
 Josephina seizes the opportunity, steals all the art, and goes into business with her former boss as a partner to produce, sell, and showcase the artwork in galleries.
-Josephina's discovery and quick thinking is sure to make her a millionaire.
+Josephina's discovery and quick thinking are sure to make her a millionaire.
 If only there wasn't a small catch to it all.

 Everyone who sees the art is mesmerized by its quality and brilliance in an almost obsessive fashion, but rather than doing the typical HP Lovecraft approach of making everyone who gazes upon it go insane, the art has a different horrific quality to it.
 It starts making the environment around it lethal.
 Though, the rules about how this works are not very clear.
-In fact, it just sort of works when and how it wants to work and when it's convenient to the plot.
-It's all pretty contrived, and requires that you suspend your disbelief so that you can enjoy the disastrous ends that everyone faces.
+In fact, it just sort of works when and how it wants to work and when it's convenient for the plot.
+It's all pretty contrived and requires that you suspend your disbelief so that you can enjoy the disastrous ends that everyone faces.
 Except, the moments in which all the terrible people are getting their just deserts are pretty uninspired.
 The deaths look bad due to the poor visual effects or they're just lame and uninventive.

 morf6-1024x576.jpg

 That isn't to say there isn't a little psychological horror on the part of Mort's story, as he slowly uncovers a bit more about the artist and the artwork in his research for the book he's writing.
 It's a good setup for the reason why Morf would be the one to uncover more about the artist's past and the art's dark side, and it has a lot of potential to lead somewhere interesting.
 That side story doesn't really go too far, though, as the movie ends before anything revelatory or true is shared.
 No lesson is really learned and the movie just ends.
 It's somewhat unsatisfying, but I can appreciate that the film doesn't bog itself down with details trying to explain everything, as I'm fairly certain it would have made the whole experience feel a lot longer and more absurd, especially considering their horror writing wasn't very good.
-The rest of the writing however, saves a fair amount of the experience.
+The rest of the writing, however, saves a fair amount of the experience.

 morf-1024x576.jpg